Assent of Property Solicitors

-Our Assent of Property Solicitors provide expert legal support to executors and administrators who need to transfer property to a beneficiary after someone has passed away.
+Our lawyers for Assent of Property provide expert legal support to executors and administrators who need to transfer property to a beneficiary after someone has passed away.

 When a person dies and leaves property in their estate, the legal right to transfer that property to a beneficiary usually lies with the executor or administrator.
 If the property is not being sold but passed on to someone named in the Will or entitled under the rules of intestacy, it is transferred through a legal document called an Assent.